Ireland’s Castles, Folklore, and Sea Cliffs Are Calling

 And of course, visit the Giant’s Causeway

 No trip to Ireland is complete without a visit to the Giant’s Causeway, Northern Ireland’s only UNESCO World Heritage Site.
 Formed over 60 million years ago by the rapid cooling of molten lava upon contact with the sea, the mind-boggling formation of hexagonal basalt columns are an international fixation, capturing the imaginations of artists and scientists for centuries.
-Keep your eyes open for the distinctive formations of the Camel, the Wishing Chair, the Giant Boot, and the Harp, as well as the state-of-the-art visitor center, where you can rest your weary feet with delicious treats after achieving your daily 10,000 steps along the cliffs.
+Keep your eyes open for the distinctive formations of the Camel, the Wishing Chair, the Giant Boot, and the Harp.
+Don’t skip out on stopping by the state-of-the-art visitor center, where you can rest your weary feet with delicious treats after achieving your 10,000 steps daily goal along the cliffs.